opnsense/docs/source/manual/how-tos/wireguard-selective-routing.rst

 - Then make sure that the new rule is above any other rule on the interface that would otherwise interfere with its operation.
 For example, you want your new rule to be above the “Default allow LAN to any rule”

 ---------------------------
-Create an outbound NAT rule
+Step 9 - Create an outbound NAT rule
 ---------------------------

 - Go to :menuselection:`Firewall --> NAT --> Outbound`